TransgenderQueen/Third-Year-Prototype/FMP/Development Commentary.md

 <br>

 Additionally I have also looked at Vault Hunters.
 This is a Minecraft modpack which focuses on dungeon running.
-Inside of the Vaults you are able to find weao
+Inside of the Vaults you are able to find weapons and items that can allow you to change current weapons.

+- I like the design of the game that forces you to explore and keep trying untill you gain an item.
+- It ensures the player has to try and try in order to and gain what they want in order to potentially uprade their weapons.
+This means that the player will constantly play to get better.
+- I will not copy everything from this game, as that would be far too unoriginal.
+In my game I wish to take ideas from this system.
+For example, items to reset the stats of weapons.
+When made in combonation with the ideas from Mount and Blade: Bannerlord II(Mount&Blade II Bannerlord - TaleWorlds Entertainment, s.d.), it shall end up as an interesting system

 ### Academic Sources